davidmoten/odata-client/README.md

   .send(client);
 ```

 The builder code above does quite a lot for you.
-Here's how you do it using the generated classes only:
+For reference here's how you do it using the generated classes only:

 ```java
 GraphService client = ...;